cswn/goCipher/README.md

 ### Cipher Tool

 A fun command-line tool that encodes and decodes messages with ciphers.
-So far, only the ceaser cipher option works-- more ciphers to come.
+So far, only the ceasar cipher option works-- more ciphers to come.

 To use the tool, just run the following commands: